MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile/set-up-field-service-mobile.md

 1. Save the changes [publish the updated app](/power-apps/maker/model-driven-apps/validate-app#publish-an-app-using-the-app-designer) to make them visible for your users.

 Users don't need to download a new app.
-However, we recommend that the mobile app and the Field Service solution are updated to the latest version.
+However, make sure you have at least the app version [TODO](tbd.md) and the solution version [TODO](tbd.md) installed.

 ### Turn on features for the refreshed experience